vand3rlinden/vand3rlinden.github.io/content/post/dnssec-dane-explained.md

 ## DNSSEC (Domain Name System Security Extensions)
 The domain name system (DNS) is the phone book of the Internet: it tells computers where to send and retrieve information.
 Unfortunately, it also accepts any address given to it, no questions asked.

 DNSSEC adds a security layer to this phonebook.
-It uses digital signatures to make sure the information in the phonebook is trustworthy and hasn't been tampered with.
+It uses digital signatures to make sure the information in the phonebook can be trusted and hasn't been tampered with.
 It's like putting a lock on the phonebook to prevent fake entries.

 ## DANE (DNS-based Authentication of Named Entities)
 DANE used the DNS infrastructure to store details about the security of a service, such as the public key of a certificate.
-These details act as a special seal of approval, ensuring that when your computer talks to that service, it's the real thing and it's safe.
-DANE uses the TLSA _(Transport Layer Security Authentication)_ record type, which allows users to verify the certificate received from a service _(such as a web host on port 443 or a mail server on port 25)_ by querying the DNS for its information.
-DANE relies on DNSSEC and only works when DNSSEC is enabled.
+These details act as a special seal of approval, ensuring that when your computer talks to this service, it's real and it's safe.
+DANE uses the TLSA _(Transport Layer Security Authentication)_ record type, which allows users to verify the certificate received from a service _(such as a web or mail server)_ by querying the DNS for its information.

+> DANE relies on DNSSEC and only works when DNSSEC is enabled.

 ### Implementation of DANE
-You can implement DANE with a ```TLSA``` record in your domain registrar and DNS hosting provider; example:
+You can implement DANE with a ```TLSA``` record at your DNS hosting provider; example:
 - ```_port._protocol.yourdomain.com``` IN ```TLSA``` ```usage-selector-matching certificate-fingerprint```

   - ```_443._tcp.example.com``` IN ```TLSA``` ```3 1 1 a2a49838ad...```